peteratspidey/workshop/day_3 (R .md

 ```bash
 sudo apt install --no-install-recommends software-properties-common dirmngr
 ```
+`--no install recommends` install only the main packages, not extra recommended ones

 ### add the signing key (by Michael Rutter) for these repos
 # To verify key, run
 ```bash